CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Useful expressions

-We want to convert _any_ number into a percentage string.
-It is often helpful to solve a problem in one specific instance before doing it in any case.
+It is often helpful to solve a problem in one specific instance before doing it for all cases.

 In programming, we always try the simplest thing first.
 Let’s consider how to convert just one number in to a percentage.
 Let’s consider the variable declaration below: